-We continually strive to stay 'ahead of the game' and use National and Local evidence based research to inform our practice (e.g. Education Endowment Foundation - Sutton Trust Toolkit, Lego Therapy).
+We continually strive to stay 'ahead of the game' and use National and Local evidence-based research to inform our practice (e.g. Education Endowment Foundation - Sutton Trust Toolkit, Lego Therapy, HINT Tool Kit and surgeries, SEND team strategies and advice,).
 This ensures that assessments, interventions and strategies used are current, efficient and effective.
 Work with schools in our local district enables us to share knowledge and resources helping us to support all children, including those with special educational needs, to the best of our ability.